Latest Updates on Business and Itasca County Regarding COVID-19

 We understand that there are more internet providers than what we have listed.
 We will continue to try and update this information as it becomes available to us.

 We know the uncertainty that comes with running a licensed childcare program during scary times like these.
 However, we want you to know that there are resources available for you.
-Northland Foundation has set up an Emergency Child Care Grant Program.

-There are three links regarding childcare are constantly changing and we want to be sure that you have access to them at all times.
+The following three links regarding childcare are constantly changing and we want to be sure that you have access to them at all times.

 - Child Care Providers, please click here.